 By now we have all heard talk of another recession.
 From rising interest and inflation rates to falling sales, it is not an easy time to be in business.
-You may be re-evaluating your budget to reduce overhead costs., and you might think that cutting marketing will keep you afloat a little longer, but this will do more harm than good in the long run.
+You may be re-evaluating your budget to reduce overhead costs., and you might think that cutting marketing during the downturn will keep you afloat a little longer, but this will do more harm than good in the long run.

 Reason 1: The Economy Will Recover.